OWASP/CheatSheetSeries/cheatsheets/Nodejs_Security_Cheat_Sheet.md

 #### Keep your packages up-to-date

 Security of your application depends directly on how secure the third-party packages you use in your application are.
 Therefore, it is important to keep your packages up-to-date.
 It should be noted that [Using Components with Known Vulnerabilities](https://owasp.org/www-project-top-ten/OWASP_Top_Ten_2017/Top_10-2017_A9-Using_Components_with_Known_Vulnerabilities) is still in the OWASP Top 10.
-You can use [OWASP Dependency-Check](https://jeremylong.github.io/DependencyCheck/analyzers/nodejs.html) to see if any of the packages used in the project has a knwon vulnerability.
+You can use [OWASP Dependency-Check](https://jeremylong.github.io/DependencyCheck/analyzers/nodejs.html) to see if any of the packages used in the project has a known vulnerability.
 Also you can use [Retire.js](https://github.com/retirejs/retire.js/) to check JavaScript libraries with known vulnerabilities.
 In order to use it, you can run the following commands in the source code folder of your application:

 ```bash
 npm install -g retire